kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/10-deployment/02-yoga-server-heroku-or-now.md

     - This is currently using our `.env` file
         + You can overwrite that using [env variables and secrets](https://zeit.co/docs/v1/features/env-and-secrets)
         + **note** If you installed zeit/now awhile ago [upgrade to v2](https://zeit.co/docs/v2/platform/upgrade-to-2-0)

+### Nodemon error troubleshooting tips
+* If you get a `nodemon` error
+* You need to be in `backend` folder
+  -Add `nodemon` as a dependency

+`$ npm nodemon`

+* Add and commit again

+`git subtree push --prefix backend heroku-backend master`

+* I was trying to add `nodemon` to `package.json` several times and it would not add it to `package.json`.
+I manually copied the line from `devDependencies` and added it to `dependencies`, then ran `$ npm i` and then added, commited and pushed **backend subtree** again
+* This worked then I got the can't find `dotenv` and so for some reason it wasn't adding it to the `package.json` so I had to manually add it as well
+* Not sure why this happened but it took an hour to figure out - lesson learned is if you see module not found, check `package.json` and see if package is listed as a dependency (_we are dealing with production and want all packages in dependency that we need_)